boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

   - Ensures that the funds have been confirmed on chain for at least `minimum_depth`.

 Upon receipt, the merchant:
-  - Checks that the originated contract `contract-id` has the exact same code as the zkchannels contract.
+  - Checks that the originated contract `contract-id` contains the expected zkchannels [contract](XX link to contract).
-  - Checks that the on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).
+  - Checks that the on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).(XX list the exact checks that need to happen)
-  - Checks that the contract storage `status` has been set to `OPEN` (denoted as `1`) for at least `minimum_depth` blocks.
+  - In the customer-funded case, checks that the contract storage `status` has been set to `OPEN` (denoted as `1`) for at least `minimum_depth` blocks.

-For a dual funded channel, the merchant will fund their side of the channel (see [2-contract-origination.md](2-contract-origination.md)).
+  - In the dual-funded case, the merchant funds their side of the escrow account (see [2-contract-origination.md](2-contract-origination.md)).

   ## The `open_m` Message
+  This `open_m` message consists of the sole message of `zkAbacus.Activate()`.

 1. type: (`open_m`)
 2. data: